smithmichael11/smithmichael11/README.md

 ## About Me

-I am a passionate cybersecurity professional with a strong background in network security, ethical hacking, and risk management.
-As a graduate student at Western Governor's University, I am currently pursuing a degree in Cybersecurity and Information Assurance.
-In addition, I am participating in the Per Scholas Cybersecurity Cohort for the Summer 2024 session, which is enhancing my skills and knowledge in this dynamic field.
-My goal is to protect and secure digital assets by identifying vulnerabilities and implementing robust security measures.
+I am a dedicated cybersecurity professional with a robust background in network security, ethical hacking, and risk management.
+As a graduate student at Western Governors University, I am pursuing a Master of Science in Cybersecurity and Information Assurance.
+Additionally, I am participating in the Per Scholas Cybersecurity Cohort for the Summer 2024 session, further enhancing my skills and knowledge in this dynamic field.
+My goal is to safeguard digital assets by identifying vulnerabilities and implementing robust security measures.

+### Education & Certifications

+**Western Governors University**
+*Present*
+Master of Science in Cybersecurity and Information Assurance
+*Relevant Coursework:*
+- Security Operations
+- Security Foundation
+- Penetration Testing
+- Cybersecurity Management
+- Secure Network Design
+- Cloud Security
+- Cyber Architecture & Engineering
+- Governance Risk and Compliance

+**Georgia State University**
+*Graduated May 2022*
+Bachelor of Arts in Political Science
+*Georgia Legislative Internship Program:*
+- Georgia House of Representatives (2021) - Media Service Aide

+### Professional Experience

+**Per Scholas**
+*Present*
+Cybersecurity Cohort | Atlanta, GA

+- Enrolled in an intensive 20-week cybersecurity training program at Per Scholas, a highly respected nonprofit organization providing affordable, high-quality technology education and career opportunities.
+- Developed a deep understanding of fundamental cybersecurity concepts, including network security, risk assessment, vulnerability management, and incident response.
+- Gained hands-on experience with industry-standard security tools and technologies such as firewalls, IDS/IPS, SIEM platforms, and vulnerability scanning and remediation software.
+- Learned to effectively identify, analyze, and mitigate various cyber threats using a combination of technical skills and analytical thinking.
+- Participated in simulated cyber incident response scenarios and security exercises to enhance problem-solving skills, critical thinking abilities, and the capacity to work effectively under pressure.

 ## Certifications